-- In all adoption proceedings involving minors, the Petitioner(s) and all household members age eighteen (18) years or older shall execute and file with the Court an Authorization for Release of Information form (BCPC 324) and supporting addendum (BCPC 639A). - 2.
-The results of the criminal background search (FBI/BCI Reports) shall be submitted to the Court by the appropriate agency prior to the date scheduled for the Interlocutory or Final

-Hearing pursuant to R.C.
-2151.86(B)(1).

-- (B) In all adoption proceedings involving minors, the Petitioner(s) shall file a preliminary estimate of all disbursements agreed to be made on the Petitioner's Account (SPF 18.9) at the time of the filing of the Petition for Adoption of Minor (SPF 18.0). - (C) In all adoption proceedings involving minors, a final Petitioner's Account (SPF 18.9) shall be filed not later than ten (10) days prior to the date of the final hearing.
-At the time of filing the final Petitioner's Account, all proposed documents required for finalization of the adoption must also be presented. - (D) In all adoption proceedings involving minors, the Petitioner(s) shall file an Affidavit (BCPC 308) containing the information required by R.C. §3127.23. - (E) Putative Father Registry - 1.
+- 1. In all adoption proceedings involving minors, the Petitioner(s) and all household members age eighteen (18) years or older shall execute and file with the Court an Authorization for Release of Information form (BCPC 324) and supporting addendum (BCPC 639). - 2.
+The results of the criminal background search (FBI / BCI Reports) shall be submitted to the Court by the appropriate agency prior to the date scheduled for the Interlocutory or Final Hearing pursuant to R.C. § 2151.86(B)(1). - (B) In all adoption proceedings involving minors, the Petitioner(s) shall file a preliminary estimate of all disbursements agreed to be made on the Petitioner's Account (SPF 18.9) at the time of the filing of the Petition for Adoption of Minor (SPF 18.0). - (C) In all adoption proceedings involving minors, a final Petitioner's Account (SPF 18.9) shall be filed not later than ten (10) days prior to the date of the final hearing.
+At the time of filing the final Petitioner's Account, all proposed documents required for finalization of the adoption must also be presented. - (D) In all adoption proceedings involving minors, the Petitioner(s) shall file an Affidavit (BCPC 308) containing the information required by R.C. § 3127.23. - (E) Putative Father Registry - 1.
 In all cases in which a putative father registry certification is required, that certification shall be filed with the Petition for Adoption (SPF 18.0).
 If the certification is not filed with the Petition, the Court may reject the Petition for Adoption prior to filing, or if filed, stricken from the record upon discovery. - (F) A copy of the Court order granting custody of the child being adopted must be filed at the time of filing the Petition for Adoption of a Minor.
 This is not required for Step-parent Adoptions or Recognition of Foreign Adoptions. - (G) Upon request, the Court shall provide a list of qualified assessors.
-Petitioner's counsel shall inform the Court of the assessor selected using the Application for Appointment of Assessor (BCPC 318), Petitioner's counsel shall submit a proposed Entry Appointing Assessor (BCPC 319), and proposed Entry Ordering Home Study (BCPC 322) at the time of filing the Application. - 1.
-If the Petitioner(s) and/or counsel wishes to select a qualified assessor that is not on the court qualified assessors list, the Petitioner(s) and/or counsel shall submit, in addition to the above-referenced form(s), a copy of the assessor's/agency's credentials. - (H) The Request for Notification (HEA 1679) and Receipt of Social Medical History (HEA 323) must be filed at the time the initial adoption proceedings. - (I) Hearings: - 1.
+Petitioner's counsel shall inform the Court of the assessor selected using the Application for Appointment of Assessor (BCPC 318) and shall submit a proposed Entry Appointing Assessor (BCPC 319) and proposed Entry Ordering Home Study (BCPC 322) at the time of filing the Application. - 1.
+If the Petitioner(s) and / or counsel wishes to select a qualified assessor that is not on the Court qualified assessors list, the Petitioner(s) and / or counsel shall submit, in addition to the above-referenced form(s), a copy of the assessor's / agency's credentials. - (H) The Request for Notification (JFS 01679) and Receipt of Social Medical History (BCPC 323) must be filed at the time of the initial adoption proceedings. - (I) Hearings: - 1.
 No hearing shall be scheduled until all required document(s) and required deposit are received and a case number has been assigned. - 2.
 Contested Adoptions - a.
 If the adoption is contested, the Court may conduct separate hearings concerning the necessity of consent and best interest of the child. - Only the Petitioner(s), Respondent(s), and their respective attorneys shall be present in the courtroom.
-Any witnesses shall wait outside the courtroom until called for testimony. - c.
-The child that is the issue of the adoption shall be available at the consent hearing and / or best interest hearing, unless the Court orders otherwise. - 3.
-Uncontested Adoptions - a.
-If the adoption is uncontested, the Court will typically consolidate the consent and best interest hearing into one hearing. - b.
-Any written consent filed with the Court must be signed and dated not more than six (6) months prior to the date of filing the Petition for Adoption unless the court conducts a placement hearing.
+Any witnesses shall wait outside the courtroom until called for testimony.

+c.
+The child that is the issue of the adoption shall be available at the consent hearing and / or best interest hearing, unless the Court orders otherwise.